List of We Bare Bears characters: Grizzly

 Grizzly (nickname "Grizz") is a grizzly bear.
-The oldest and the de facto leader of the brothers, Grizz is a fun-loving bear who tends to get the others into wacky and uncharacteristic situations.
-Grizz is paradoxically highly sociable yet socially inept.
+The oldest and the de facto leader of the Bears, Grizzly is a fun-loving bear who tends to get the others into wacky and uncharacteristic situations.
+Grizzly is paradoxically highly sociable yet socially inept.
 Despite this, he is constantly wanting to meet new people and tries to befriend everyone he comes across.
-As a baby, he was rescued by a team of firemen who prevented him from falling off a tree-top during a storm (as such, he has a phobia of being in trees, which he states in “Paperboyz”).
+As a baby, he was rescued by a team of firemen who prevented him from falling off a tree-top during a storm (as such, he has a phobia of being in trees, which he states in "Paperboyz").
 Afterward, he was adopted by a studio and starred in a Canadian sitcom called Family Troubles of which he was the star and known for his catchphrase "That's not what I ordered!"
-The show added a new character named Cousin Lorenzo whom Grizz immediately disliked.
-After winning in a race against him, Grizz suddenly realized that his fake family never offered true happiness or love and decided to leave the show to search for a family of his own, turning down fame and fortune in the process.
+The show added a new character named Cousin Lorenzo whom Grizzly immediately disliked.
+After winning in a race against him, Grizzly suddenly realized that his fake family never offered true happiness or love and decided to leave the show to search for a family of his own, turning down fame and fortune in the process.
 It seems that he was younger than in most baby bear episodes in the flashback pictures in "Burrito."
-It was mentioned by Ice Bear that Grizz writes poems in English, as well as being a DJ and a beatboxer.
+It was mentioned by Ice Bear that Grizzly writes poems in English, as well as being a DJ and a beatboxer.
 He also created a series of cheesy homemade action movies with himself starring as Crowbar Jones.
-Despite Grizz's desire to be loved by everyone, he still puts his brothers first and foremost and can't bear to be separated from them.
+Despite Grizzly's desire to be loved by everyone, he still puts his brothers first and foremost and can't bear to be separated from them.
 He has a strange love-hate relationship with Nom Nom, whom he looks up to due to his popularity, yet acknowledges that he can be mean and sometimes untrustworthy.
-He also has an odd relationship with Ranger Tabes who usually calls on him to assist her with the Poppy Rangers, most likely due to the fact that since he is a grizzly bear and in theory, it makes sense that he would know a lot about nature, though it has been shown that this is not the case.
-In the episode "Bunnies", Grizz is shown to be capable of speaking to other animals as most of them, who display self-awareness and occasional human behavior, aren't able to speak English.
+He is also notable for having a strong relationship with Ranger Tabes (more so than Panda and Ice Bear), who typically calls on him to assist her with the girl-scout team, the Poppy Rangers, most likely due to the fact that since he is a grizzly bear and in theory, it makes sense that he would know a lot about nature, though it has been shown that this is not the case.
+In the episode, "Bunnies," Grizzly is shown to be capable of speaking to other animals as most of them, who display self-awareness and occasional human behavior, aren't able to speak English.